gprashant17/Data-Analytics-Lab/README.md

 # Data-Analytics-Lab
-This repository contains all the assignments for Data Analytics Laboratory (EE4708)
+This repository contains all the assignments for the course Data Analytics Laboratory (EE4708)